Pricing Multi-Interval Dispatch under Uncertainty Part II: Generalization and Performance: Introduction

 The second category of performance measures is on the revenue adequacy and social welfare distribution.
-We are particularly interested in whether a pricing mechanism ensures the revenue adequacy of the operator.
-For multi-interval dispatch over a network with flow constraints, the revenue of the operator needs to cover the generation cost, the cost of ramping-induced out-of-the-market uplifts, and the cost of congestion rent.
-When the operator is regulated to be revenue-neutral, its surplus or shortfall is socialized among consumers.
+We are particularly interested in whether a pricing mechanism ensures the revenue adequacy of the independent system operator (ISO).
+For multi-interval dispatch over a network with power flow constraints, the revenue of the operator needs to cover the generation cost, the cost of ramping-induced out-of-the-market uplifts, and the congestion rent.
+Since the operator is regulated to be revenue-neutral, a revenue reconciliation process typically redistributes the surplus or shortfall of the system operator to its consumers.
 Thus the revenue adequacy of the operator affects costs to consumers.

 Different pricing mechanisms result in different allocations of social welfare.
-A pricing scheme that yields higher generator profits may, at the same time, be more costly to consumers.
+A pricing scheme that yields higher generator profits may be more costly to consumers.
 In general, no pricing mechanism dominates all others across a wide range of performance measures.
-A regulator of public utility typically favors a pricing policy that guarantees revenue adequacy of the generators while minimizing the cost to consumers.
+A regulator of public utility typically favors a pricing policy that guarantees the generators' revenue adequacy while minimizing the cost to consumers.

 Transparency and volatility are also relevant metrics for evaluating pricing mechanisms.
 Uniform pricing schemes are transparent and effective pricing signals for market participants.
 The use of out-of-the-market uplifts, however, affects the transparency of uniform pricing.
 Nonuniform pricing, in general, lacks transparency.